© Mark McNulty

 Things to see and do

-- Look out for Winnie the spider in our other galleries to find lots of things to do specially for the very young - including the storytelling tent and tales of the riverbank in the Wondrous Place gallery and build a city in The People's Republic gallery.
+- Look out for Winnie the spider throughout the museum, to find lots of things to do - including the storytelling tent and tales of the riverbank in the Wondrous Place gallery and build a city in The People's Republic gallery.

 - Our quarterly Family e-newsletter has details of our free family exhibitions, events and activities.
-You can subscribe on our register with us page.
 A large print version is also available.

 When I was little - new for 2014!